gauravmeena0708/logsec/pages/Baum-Welch Algorithm.md

 - Baum-Welch Algorithm is used in POS Tagging in [[ELL884 NLP]].
-It assumes the words of the sentences as latent variables and Noun/verb/Adjectives as Hidden Variables of [[HMM]] model
+It assumes the words of the sentences as latent variables and Noun/verb/Adjectives as Hidden Variables of [[HMM]] model.